Skip to main content

 Pre-revenue businesses and organisations

-For the purposes of an SBCS loan a full-time employee works 20 hours or more a week and counts as 1 FTE.
-A part-time employee works less than 20 hours a week and counts as 0.6 FTE.
+For the purposes of an SBCS loan a full-time employee worked 20 hours or more a week and counted as 1 FTE.
+A part-time employee worked less than 20 hours a week and counted as 0.6 FTE.
+The total number of FTEs was rounded up to the nearest whole number.
+If your business or organisation was part of a commonly owned group at the time of the application, the commonly owned group must have had 50 or fewer FTEs.

 Commonly owned groups